itgalaxy/webfont/README.md

 Type: `function`
 Default: `null`

-If you need transform glyph metadata (e.g. titles of CSS classes) before transferred in style template for your icons, you can use this option with glyphs metadata object.
+If you need to transform glyph metadata (e.g. titles of CSS classes, or unicode) before font creation for your icons, you can use this option with glyphs metadata object.

 Example: